kebabdubai/snsdog/README.md

 # snsdog
-a simple Amazon SNS text-message sender with logs
+a simple Amazon SNS text-message sender with CloudWatch logs